 Words of wisdom: If you decided to do a redesign of your website, do it right, do it evolutionary.
 Learn from mistakes of others rather than your own, because they might be very costly to your business.

 An elaborate redesign in an exceptional solution to old problems, if only it’s not too late.
 Check out While I Was Redesigning a Boarding Pass, Paper Got Old.

 If you’re tired of redesigns just like me, have fun reading Don’t Listen to Users and 4 Other Myths About Usability Testing.
 Even if you’re not into usability, it has some amusing pictures.

 About the Author

-Andrew Burmistrov is a usability specialist of Icons8.
-He started his career as a phone support specialist, telling jokes while customers were rebooting their computers, then moved to usability testing and occasional writing.
+Andrew is a content manager & usability consultant at Icons8.
+He started his career as a phone support specialist, telling jokes while customers were rebooting their computers, then moved to usability testing and professional writing.